bcgov/moh-plr-fhir/input/pagecontent/specification.md

 --->

 ### Use Cases
-There are a number of use cases that support the existing PLR functionality:
+There are many use cases that support the existing PLR functionality:

 * Distributions - used when PLR is communicating a change in a single Practitioner, Organization, or Location
 * Maintain - used when an external source is communicating a change to a Practitioner, Organization or Location
 * Batch - allows for the sending of multiple Maintain interactions in a single request
 * Queries - a set of FHIR Operations and RESTful queries are defined that allow the querying of PLR FHIR instances

-#### Distributions
+#### Distributions - included in RELEASE 1

 A [Distribution operation](OperationDefinition-bc-distribution.html) is used by PLR to communicate a change in a single Practitioner, Organization, or Location to an external connected system that subscribes to the distribution service.
 To be clear, this is not the FHIR Subscription model, but a custom PLR subscription service that requires the user to sign up with the Registry administrator and follow the setup and configuration guide.
 The distribution is sent from PLR to a client application by sending a Bundle (of type 'collection') wrapped in Parameters, via a RESTful POST to a client nominated endpoint URL.
 The Bundle is intended to be processed by the client as an atomic commit where the entire set of changes succeed or fail as a single entity.
 The Bundle includes one of the following sets: